atan009/vimrc/README.md

 To learn more about what vim can do, go to [The Vim Editor: What Vim Can Do] (http://www.vim.org/about.php)

-.vimrc :no_mouth::question:
+`.vimrc` :no_mouth::question:
 -----------------------------
-After reading vimtutor, the first thing the users should do is to edit their .vimrc file. .vimrc is a file that allows the user to configure personal settings in vim.
-Although vim comes with many shortcuts, there are some features that users can only unlock with configuring their .vimrc file.
-For instance, to make vim show line numbers, the user needs to add `set number` in the .vimrc file.
+After reading vimtutor, the first thing the users should do is to edit their `.vimrc` file. `.vimrc` is a file that allows the user to configure personal settings in vim.
+Although vim comes with many shortcuts, there are some features that users can only unlock with configuring their `.vimrc` file.
+For instance, to make vim show line numbers, the user needs to add `set number` in the `.vimrc` file.

-The .vimrc in this pre-configured vim package contains a lot of configuration that are commonly used.
+The `.vimrc` in this pre-configured vim package contains a lot of configuration that are commonly used.
 Some of the configurations are commented out.
-If after looking at the .vimrc file and the user decides to use some of the configurations that was not included, just take out the comments.
+If after looking at the `.vimrc` file and the user decides to use some of the configurations that was not included, just take out the comments.

-Remember, it is always good to understand what each line of the configuration does before leaving it in the .vimrc file.
+Remember, it is always good to understand what each line of the configuration does before leaving it in the `.vimrc` file.

 Plugin:
 -------
-Even with vim and .vimrc, there are some features that users would wish vim could do.
+Even with vim and `.vimrc`, there are some features that users would wish vim could do.
 Simple tasks like commenting a paragraph or jumping between folders within a file are something that many programmers would love to be able to do.
 As a result, a lot of programmers started to write their own vim script file and enable these features.
 The vim script file that they write are called Plugins.
 Using plugins not only makes it easier and faster to code in vim, but it also personalizes the text editor for the programmer.

 In this pre-configured vim package, there are nine plugins that are popular among vim-lovers: